WHEREAS, each year, Michiganders encounter winter hazards that include icy roads, frostbite, and over-exertion from snow removal; and,

-WHEREAS, residents may become injured or suffer property damage due to severe winter weather that brings extreme cold, wind, heavy ice, and large amounts of snow; and,
+WHEREAS, citizens may become injured or suffer property damage due to severe winter weather that brings extreme cold, wind, heavy ice, and large amounts of snow; and,

-WHEREAS, severe winter weather requires Michigan drivers to take extra precautions to ensure safe travel, such as weatherizing their vehicles in late fall, which includes checking the tire treads, topping off the windshield washing solution, ensuring a proper mix of anti-freeze and water in the cooling system and having an automotive professional check the belts, hoses, tires, battery and coolant; and,
+WHEREAS, severe winter weather requires Michigan drivers to take extra precautions to ensure traveling safely, such as weatherizing their vehicles in late fall, which includes checking the tire treads, topping off the windshield washing solution, ensuring a proper mix of anti-freeze and water in the cooling system and having an automotive professional check the belts, hoses, tires, battery and coolant; and,